Bannerbox/docs/pages/privacy/index.md

 **In Short:** *We may use cookies and other tracking technologies to collect and store your information.*

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice.
+Please contact us for more information about how we use such technologies and how you can refuse certain cookies.

 ### 7. HOW DO WE HANDLE YOUR SOCIAL LOGINS?